Jeimer Candelario Preview, Player Props: Cubs vs. Giants

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 77th, his on-base percentage ranks 50th, and he is 34th in the league in slugging.
+- He ranks 78th in batting average, 49th in on base percentage, and 32nd in slugging among the qualified hitters in MLB.

-- Candelario has picked up a hit in 61.5% of his 130 games this season, with more than one hit in 23.1% of those games.
+- Candelario has reached base via a hit in 81 games this season (of 131 played), and had multiple hits in 30 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.